America uses a disproportionate share of

 cheaper due to the favorable exchange rate.

-USA.
-Bad news for USA importers.
-A large section of the USA
+But a large section of the USA

 economy makes its living from the selling of cheap (mainly Chinese)

-imports.
-The cost of imported goods goes up.
+up.
 The cost of oil goes up in

 USA (but not in countries whose currency/curency mix is used to trade